AngryMaciek/hypercomplex/paper.md

 \end{aligned}
 \end{equation}

-where the ddition operation $+$ refers to ring addition defined above.
+where the addition operation $+$ refers to ring addition defined above.

 Note that $\forall x\in \mathcal{A^\lambda}: x = (a, b)$, where $a, b \in \mathcal{A^{\lambda-1}}$.